JoeyEremondi/elm-pattern-effects/README.md

 # Modified Elm Compiler

-An extended abstract detailing this work has been submitted to the [POPL 2016 SRC](http://conf.researchr.org/track/POPL-2016/POPL-2016-SRC).
+Here is the [Extended Abstract](http://eremondi.com/preprints/eremondi-popl16-src.pdf) which was accepted to the POPL 2016 Student Research Competition.

 The main changes can be found in the `Type.Effect` modules.